 Apart from the lighting units, you will also, depending on you budget, want to invest in a range of accessories and paraphernalia.
 These will include soft-boxes and umbrellas that allow you to soften the shadows cast by the lights, reflectors of varying colors that allow you to bound light back into shadow areas and snoots that focus the light beam, so that you can highlight a particular feature.

-Your arsenal will be expanded by backdrops of different styles and hues and you will want desk fans around, both for cooling the model (many studio lights generate a lot of heat) and for creating that sought-after wind-blown effect, often used on young, pretty models.Provide API access token / Username
+Your arsenal will be expanded by backdrops of different styles and hues and you will want desk fans around, both for cooling the model (many studio lights generate a lot of heat) and for creating that sought-after wind-blown effect, often used on young, pretty models.Please connect an instagram account from the dashboard.

 A sturdy stepping ladder is another useful tool, as it opens the skies of possibility to new camera angles.
 Some photographers also opt to have a computer present at the shoot.
 This allows them to get instant feedback from the shoot and lets them see the images in high resolution, making it easy to spot problems and opportunities.

 I want every element of the picture to be there for a reason.
 I often ask models to remove all of their jewellery and all of their makeup.
 Then, little by little, I add bits and pieces as they are needed.